renaissanceperiodization/docs/_diet/overview/getting-started.md

 # Creating an app account and signing in

-The RP Diet Coach app allows users to sign in via multiple methods.
+The RP Diet Coach App allows users to sign in via multiple methods.

 We recommend that once you choose your method of log-in, that you sign in with that method every time.
 Otherwise, there is a risk of creating multiple accounts.